Take the Palm Sunday quiz before it's gone!

 1. What is Palm Sunday?

-C) The day Jesus was condemned to death
+a.
+The day Jesus was condemned to death

-D) The day Jesus entered Jerusalem
+b.
+The day Jesus entered Jerusalem

 Answer: B; Palm Sunday commemorates the triumphal entry of Jesus into Jerusalem, where he would be crucified five days later.

 3. Why is Palm Sunday called Palm Sunday?

-A) Jesus wore palms on his garments
+b.
+Jesus wore palms on his garments

 c.
 There were palm trees surrounding Jesus' path into Jerusalem

-D) Those welcoming Jesus into Jerusalem wore palm fronds in their hair
+d.
+Those welcoming Jesus into Jerusalem wore palm fronds in their hair

-Explanation: When Jesus entered Jerusalem, the people welcomed Him as king and Messiah.
+Answer: A; when Jesus entered Jerusalem, the people welcomed Him as king and Messiah.
 They covered the road with their garments and palm fronds as a symbol of their worship and acceptance of Him as king (Matthew 21:8; Mark 11:8; Luke 19:35, 36; John 12:12, 13)

 4. What happens to the palms after Palm Sunday?

-A) They are thrown away
+a.
+They are thrown away

-B) Parishioners take them home
+b.
+Parishioners take them home

-C) They are kept safe and returned to the church the next Lenten season to be burned and used for ashes during Ash Wednesday
+c.
+They are kept safe and returned to the church the next Lenten season to be burned and used for ashes during Ash Wednesday

-D) B and C
+d.
+B and C

-Explanation: The Roman Catholic Church considers the palms to be sacramentals.
+Answer: D; the Roman Catholic Church considers the palms to be sacramentals.
 Parishioners take the palms home and place them on their crosses.
 They remain there throughout the year, and during the next Lenten Season they are returned to the Church to be burned for ashes on Ash Wednesday.